Monitoring Mindless Munching by Mirabai Holland ©2013

 • Vitamin C: Oranges, pineapples, payayas, grapefruits, lemons, strawberries, red and green peppers, broccoli and brussel sprouts and cauliflower.

-One bit of bad news is too much alcohol or caffine can add to bone loss; and soft drinks particularly colas that have both caffeine and phosphorous (bad for your bones) may be a double whammy.
+One bit of bad news is too much alcohol or caffeine can add to bone loss; and soft drinks particularly colas that have both caffeine and phosphorous (bad for your bones) may be a double whammy.

 So that’s my quickie eating for your bones report.
 Don’t try that smoothie; it’s nasty.